 • Avoid eating several hours before bedtime.
 If you do have an occasional snack before bed, avoid rich foods.
-Eat foods that you know from experience won't cause you indigestion.

 • It's best to be consistent with your sleep schedule.
 Going to sleep and waking at the same times each day trains your body to set its clock accordingly.
 Maintaining the schedule on weekends and days off will help you start your week refreshed and alert as well.